$0 Arizona IEP Meeting Prep Checklist

 Here's what the ESA marketing doesn't emphasize:

-Private schools have zero obligation to implement an IEP.
+Private schools are not required under IDEA to provide the public IEP's specific services.
 Some will voluntarily follow an IEP as a courtesy.
 Many won't.
-None are legally required to.
-If your child needs 120 minutes/week of speech therapy, a paraprofessional for math, and occupational therapy — the private school can decide those services aren't worth providing and there's no legal mechanism to compel them.
+If your child needs 120 minutes/week of speech therapy, a paraprofessional for math, and occupational therapy — the private school can decide those services aren't part of its offering, and IDEA does not provide a mechanism to compel them.

 The math often doesn't work.
 ESA funding covers tuition at many Arizona private schools.
 But replacing related services at private market rates — speech therapy ($150–$250/session), occupational therapy ($150–$200/session), ABA therapy ($120–$150/hour), a private paraprofessional ($25–$40/hour) — quickly exceeds the ESA allocation.
 Parents discover they're paying out of pocket for services their child was receiving at no cost under the IEP.